ANSWERS to COMMON QUESTIONS

 We will do our best to accommodate group tastes, but most often food preparation is out of our control.
 If you have stringent dietary needs, you will need to bring $ for your own food supply, as it is not feasible for the group to cater to one person's specific needs when traveling and eating as a group.
 On a typical day, the group will eat from restaurants, food stalls, street vendors, and fresh food from the local market, either at a restaurant or in our apartment kitchen.
 You get to embrace the culture and live like a local.

 Most meals are served "family style".
-(Family Style: the trip leader orders a variety of foods for the group to share around the table at the meal.)
+(Family Style means: the trip leader orders a variety of foods for the group to share around the table at the meal.)
 Either the trip leader will order for the group (to make sure you get to try some of the fantastic foods you've never experienced before), or each table will combine their $ allotment for that specific meal to order shared dishes for your table.
 As determined by the trip leader, there will 2-3 meals in which you will be given cash to eat at the establishment of your choosing.

 FOOD PHILOSOPHY: You are not expected to like everything, but you are asked to try everything.
 You may discover a new favorite!